v-jonathangu/appcenter-sampleapp-flutter/README.md

 ## Android Setup

-- add a appcenter-post-close.sh script in the root of the project (project/app/).
+- add a appcenter-post-clone.sh script in the root of the project ( located in project/app/).
-- comment the gradle wrappers on the android project .gitignore (android/.gitignore)
+- comment the gradle wrappers on the android project .gitignore (located in android/.gitignore)

 ## Getting Started